MagicMirrorOrg/MagicMirror/modules/README.md

 ####`this.updateDom(speed)`
 ***speed* Number** - Optional.
 Animation speed in milliseconds.<br>

 Whenever your module need to be updated, call the `updateDom(speed)` method.
-It requests the MagicMirror core to update it's dom object.
-If you define the speed, the content update will be animated, but only if the content will realy change.
+It requests the MagicMirror core to update its dom object.
+If you define the speed, the content update will be animated, but only if the content will really change.

 As an example: the clock modules calls this method every second: